dockersamples/labspace-devduck/.labspace/02-prerequisites.md

 - [ ] Basic understanding of Docker concepts
 - [ ] Terminal/command prompt access

-## Troubleshooting Common Setup Issues

-### Docker Issues
-- **Problem**: "Docker daemon not running"
-- **Solution**: Start Docker Desktop and wait for it to fully initialize

-### Memory Issues
-- **Problem**: System running slow or containers crashing
-- **Solution**: Increase Docker Desktop memory allocation to 8GB+

-### API Issues
-- **Problem**: Cannot access Cerebras API
-- **Solution**: Verify API key and internet connectivity

 ## Next Steps

 Great!
-Now that you understand the system architecture and have verified your prerequisites, you're ready to start building.
+Now that you have verified your prerequisites, you're ready to start building.
 In the next section, you'll clone the repository and begin the deployment process.

 The exciting hands-on work begins now! 🚀